ovh/docs/pages/web_cloud/web_hosting/github_integration_webhosting/guide.en-asia.md

 > [!primary]
 >
-> To associate and configure Git, you will need to make changes to your GitHub account.
+> To associate and configure GitHub, you will need to make changes to your GitHub account.
 Before starting the guide, log in to your GitHub account.
 >

-### Associate a directory with Git <a name="associateGitRepo"></a>
+### Associate a directory with GitHub <a name="associateGitRepo"></a>

 > [!warning]
 >
-> When you associate a directory with Git, all domain names in that directory will also be associated with Git.
-For example, if the directory corresponding to the website you are associating with is `www`, then all domain names associated with the `www` directory will also be associated with Git.
+> When you associate a directory with GitHub, all domain names in that directory will also be associated with GitHub.
+For example, if the directory corresponding to the website you are associating with is `www`, then all domain names associated with the `www` directory will also be associated with GitHub.
 >

 Log in to your [OVHcloud Control Panel](/links/manager) and perform the following actions: